“They were my friends,” Bill “Beard” Corino said. “Those people became my friends.”

 As he sought to take his leave of absence at the behest of his cardiologist, Trickey was moving into Ontario Center near the beginning of April, according to Corino.

-Usually, Corino is on-site Saturdays at the facility to transport some patients for dialysis appointments and he claims that he saw Butler’s son walking around on one of the floors, gowned fully in personal protection equipment.
+Usually, Corino is present on-site Saturdays at the facility, typically transporting some patients for dialysis appointments, but he claimed that he saw Butler’s son walking around on one of the floors, gowned fully in personal protection equipment.

 “The only reason why anybody realized it is because her son was walking around the building, dressed in full PPE.
-I mean, goggles, mask, gown, you know, the whole smash,” he stated.
+I mean, goggles, mask, gown, you know, the whole smash,” he shared.

 At the expense of the health of his fellow former employees, this situation seriously troubled Corino.

 “A lot of people caught it and I really honestly believe it was because they didn’t have the equipment that they needed, and then it really pissed me off to find out that enough PPE made it into the administrator’s car to bring her mother and son in on a weekend when they thought nobody was around to see her father,” he said.
 “And that’s what really sticks out to me the most and really bothers me because staff members shouldn’t be crying in the hall because they don’t have what they need.
 So, she can bring her family in a statewide no ban on visitation.
 That’s just not right.”

 Aside from his personal concerns over whether an administrator has been “withholding safety equipment and misusing safety equipment,” he asks how it’s fair for Butler to sneak her family in when others have to wait their turn to see relatives and friends until the statewide ban on visitation is eventually lifted.

 For Corino, this situation has agitated him enough to call out disciplinary action to occur in the wake of this alleged incident that he personally witnessed.

 “I honestly feel like that some type of disciplinary action should be taken,” Corino argues, while also claiming, “I don’t think she has the interests of those residents at heart.”